 13. Undistributed Expenditures - Instructional Staff Training Services (11-000-223-102 or 104 or 105 or 110 or 205 or 232 or 320 or 390 or 500 or 600 or 800) is used to record the activities that contribute to the professional or occupational growth and competence of members of the instructional staff during the time of their service to the school.
-Professional development costs are defined as those costs that represent reimbursement to teaching staff for attendance at out-of-school workshops and the costs of professional development costs of other staff members are recorded under the appropriate function of budget.
+Professional development costs are defined as those costs that represent reimbursement to teaching staff for attendance at out-of-school workshops and the costs of professional development activities for teachers, which the district itself sponsors.
+The reimbursed development costs of other staff members are recorded under the appropriate function of budget.
 The costs of in-house programs for other staff members are included under Business and Other Support Services.
 The reimbursed costs would include registration reimbursement, travel costs, overnight accommodations, and meals.
 Stipends for attendance and related substitute costs are not recorded here, but are budgeted in the applicable teachers' salaries account.
 The direct costs for inhouse programs would include the reasonable allocation of staff time for program development costs and costs for materials and supplies and any outside consultant fees and their related expenses.
 Allocated costs may not include any costs related to the supervision or evaluation of staff or curriculum work and any tuition reimbursements.